 You are also able to complete the application for an unemployment compensation extension online, in a process similar to filing an initial claim.
 Once your request for an unemployment extension has been submitted, you will typically receive your notice of acceptance through the mail.

 As with the standard benefit period, you must continue to file your weekly claims and seek out employment, or your federal unemployment extension could be interrupted or terminated.
 Be sure to keep evidence of your job search and records of your weekly claims.

 If your unemployment benefits have run out and you need an unemployment benefits extension, there are two options you must consider, depending on the amount of time you need benefits for.
 Each option is a federal unemployment extension program and may require you to file an additional application or provide proof of an emergency circumstance.

-Dealing With an Unemployment Benefit Extension Denial in Connecticut
+How to Deal With an Unemployment Benefits Extension Denial in Connecticut